stp/stp.github.io/source/index.markdown

 History and authors
 =============

-The initial versions of STP were written by Vijay Ganesh and the project was later substantially improved by Trevor Hansen.
-The current primary maintainers are Mate Soos, Dan Liew, and Ryan Govostes.
-From the very beginning STP was expressly designed for symbolic-execution based analysis and testing.
+The initial versions of STP were written primarily by Vijay Ganesh as part of his PhD thesis, and the project was later maintained by Trevor Hansen.
+The current primary maintainers are Mate Soos, Dan Liew, and Ryan Govostes who have improved it in many ways.
 STP is based on the following papers:

 * <a href="http://people.csail.mit.edu/vganesh/Publications_files/vg2007-STP-CAV.pdf">A Decision Procedure for Bit-vectors and Arrays</a> by Vijay Ganesh and David L. Dill.
 In Proceedings of the International Conference in Computer Aided Verification (CAV 2007), Berlin, Germany, July 2007
 * <a href="http://people.csail.mit.edu/vganesh/Publications_files/vg2006-EXE-CCS.pdf">EXE: Automatically Generating Inputs of Death</a> by Cristian Cadar, Vijay Ganesh, Peter Pawlowski, Dawson Engler, David Dill.
 In Proceedings of ACM Conference on Computer and Communications Security 2006 (CCS 2006), Alexandria, Virginia, October, 2006